avodonosov/hashver-maven-plugin/README.md

 The following properties are supported.
-Some of them can be passed through either system properties (sys) or project properties in pom.xml (prj), others only through system properties only, because they are checked before pom.xml is read.
+Some of them can be passed through either system properties (sys) or project properties in pom.xml (prj), others only through system properties, because they are checked before the pom.xml is read.

 - hashverMode (sys) - If set, the extension works as if -DskipExistingArtifacts -DsysPropFiles=target/hashversions.properties